 So I’ve been asked quite a bit what I do with the stitch samples that show up on the website or in the videos.
 I’m not sure it really matters what happens to stitch samples like these, to a degree.
 I suppose the point of curiosity is whether or not the samples get used.

-My stitch samples go in plastic sleeves in a binder (whenever I get around to putting them in there).
+My stitch samples go in a binder (whenever I get around to putting them in there).
 No one ever really sees them, but me (and you!).
-But actually in person, no one ever sees them.
+But actually in person, no one ever sees them, unless I use them for a class or something in person.
 Their purpose was to demonstrate something, or to create a picture for the website, or to work out a technique.
 I did not create them to display in my home, to show to other people (except you!), to make anything out of them, or anything like that.
-They go in a folder for reference.
+They simply go in a folder for reference.
 That’s all I do with them.

 Is it a waste, to make all these samples on all this fabric with all these threads, and just file them away?
 I don’t think so.
 It serves my purpose and I have a lot of fun doing it.
 I also learn a lot from the samples – and that’s knowledge I can pass on to others.
 It’s a great way to build a repertoire of stitches and to become adept at needlework.